Student Handbook: Section 1: Mission and Purpose

-The right is reserved to change any of the rules and regulations of the College at any time, including those relating to admission, instruction, and graduation.
+The right is reserved to change any of the rules and regulations of the University at any time, including those relating to admission, instruction, and graduation.
 The right to withdraw curricula and specific courses, alter course content, change the calendar, and to impose or increase fees similarly is reserved.
-All such changes are effective at such times as the proper authorities determine and may apply not only to prospective students but also to those who are already enrolled in the College.
+All such changes are effective at such times as the proper authorities determine and may apply not only to prospective students but also to those who are already enrolled in the University.

-- Academic and Wellness Center (AWC) houses the fitness center and recreation space, as well as state of the art classrooms for physical therapy and athletic training.
+- Academic and Wellness Center (AWC) houses the fitness center and recreation space, as well as state-of-the-art classrooms for physical therapy and athletic training.

 - Athletic Facilities include a basketball court in Lumsden Gym, exercise and weight rooms in the Academic and Wellness Center, saunas, and an outdoor practice field.

-- The Haberman Gacioch Center for Visual & Performing Arts is a dramatic space which features the Tower Gallery, studios for illustration, figure drawing and painting, graphic design production area, computer labs, faculty offices and the Sr. Jeanne File Art History Resource Center.
+- Haberman Gacioch Center for Visual & Performing Arts is a dramatic space which features the Tower Gallery, studios for illustration, figure drawing and painting, a graphic design production area, computer labs, faculty offices and the Sr. Jeanne File Art History Resource Center.

 - Patricia E. Curtis Hall houses Physician Assistant, Psychology, & Social Work.